stayliv3/gdb-static-cross/README.md

-## Build scripts and toolchain helpers and how to build a statically linked gdbserver
+## Build scripts and toolchain helpers and how to build a cross-compile and statically link gdbserver

 First things first, I apologize for the poor documentation but I did not intend to write any.
 Hopefully it's better than nothing